flori/sysinfo/README.md

 ## License

-Apache License, Version 2.0 – See the COPYING file in the source archive.
+Apache License, Version 2.0 – See the LICENSE file in the source archive.